Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 30: The Final 3 - Post, Patch and PUT and asserting on response text errors

-    Chapter 222.
-Editing posts with PATCH
+    Chapter 223.
+Updating posts with PUT